ddeutils/ddedocs/docs/index.md

   <figcaption><a href="https://www.techment.com/unlocking-the-power-of-data-a-beginners-guide-to-data-engineering/">Life Cycle of Data Engineering</a></figcaption>
 </figure>

-:material-page-last: When I started, I got the idea about the future of my responsibilities.
-I know the Data Engineering tools will shift so fast because last three year I start with the map-reduce processing on **Hadoop HDFS** but nowadays, it changes to in-memory processing like **Impala** or **Spark**.
+:material-page-last: When I started on this role, I got the idea about the future of my responsibilities.
+I know the Data Engineering tools will shift so fast because the last three year I start with the map-reduce processing on **Hadoop HDFS** but nowadays, it changes to in-memory processing like **Impala** or **Spark**.

 ![The 2023 MAD (ML/AI/DATA) Landscape](img/mad-data-landscape.png){ loading=lazy width="350" align=right }